audioxide/data/data/posts/20160603-articles-ltt-the-avalanches-since-i-left-you.md

   - the avalanches
   - electronic
 featuredimage: album-artwork/since-i-left-you-the-avalanches.jpg
+featuredimageAlt: Album artwork of 'Since I Left You' by The Avalanches
 title: A retrospective look at The Avalanches
 author: andrew
 blurb: Since I Left You takes the listener on a whistle-stop tour of dance and electronica.
 All these years later it's still a serious trip.